aws-samples/aws-modernization-with-nirmata/content/1_setup/14_nirmata_account.md

 weight: 70
 ---

 Visit [Nirmata Signup](https://nirmata.io/security/signup.html) to register for a free 15-day trial account.
+Be sure to select the Nirmata Policy Manager Product.

 ### Activating Account